prabalraj18/Adder/README.md

 ## Prerequisites
 Before running the adders, ensure that you have installed:

-Icarus Verilog (for compilation and simulation) GTKWave (for waveform analysis)
+Icarus Verilog (for compilation and simulation) \\
+GTKWave (for waveform analysis)

-If not installed, follow the setup instructions from the Verilog-env-setup repository.
+If not installed, follow the setup instructions from the [Verilog-env-setup Repository](https://github.com/prabalraj18/Verilog-env-setup) repository.